bane-stealthium/gpubreach/README.md

 ##### Figure 7

 Reproduced with `bash run_fig7.sh`.
 The result is reproduced successfully if the output pdf show timing spikes of ~0.2ms after ~24000 allocations, using `./results/sample/fig7.pdf` as reference.
-The timing may look slightly different than on our paper due to a different driving being used.
+The timing may look slightly different than our paper due to a more recent driver used for our artifact.

 ##### Figure 8